This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 How to Save on Las Vegas Attractions

-The day pass entitles you access to all attractions on the pass but you’ll have to plan your day well to fit in as much as you can.
+The day pass gives you access to all the attractions included, but you’ll have to plan your day well to fit in as much as you can.

 Some of the Las Vegas attractions that we used on the card were: